APBA BASEBALL CARDS HISTORY

 The Origins – In 1951, the A.G.
 Spalding sporting goods company began including sets of baseball cards with player statistics and probabilities for various outcomes (hits, walks, etc.) inside their packages of baseball equipment.
 The idea was to give customers something fun to do during the offseason.
 While rudimentary, this original set of APBA cards kicked off a tradition that would span generations.

-Read also: SELL BASEBALL CARDS SAN DIEGO
+Read also: MOST VALUABLE BASEBALL CARDS OF 1990s

 Early Years – In the late 1950s, an executive named Dick Bundy had the idea to develop the baseball cards into a full simulation game.
 He worked with Alan Schneider to develop the rulebook and gameplay elements.
 The first official APBA baseball board game was released in 1958.
 It included cards for the 1957 season and allowed users to manage teams, set lineups, and play out 9-inning games.
 This launched APBA into the stratosphere of dedicated baseball fans.